 Tassajara: Practicing in the Mountains

-Tassajara will be open in the following ways for Zen practice in 2023:
+Tassajara will be open in the following ways in 2024:

-- Summer Work Practice - for returning SFZC students and new students with Zen teacher recommendation
+• Summer Work Practice 2024, April 10 – September 26; for returning SFZC students and new students with Zen teacher recommendation.